YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 27. **Console log as much as possible**: no need to remove console log until I finish everything completely.

 **Total hours to complete the project**: 106 hours and 50 minutes (tracked via Google Calendar).

+**Features to add from other people project Ideas** : similar movies on single movie page, mouse hover to show total people vote. if html page not exist redirect to error 404 page actors real name and acting name one below another